Passenger Ship Website - www.simplonpc.co.uk - Simplon Postcards Home - Recent Updates - Search - Copyright Information - Contact Simplon

 Northern Belle

 The Cremyll ferry had been operated by the Earls of mount Edgcumbe.
 When the line of descent ceased with the death of the fifth Earl in 1944, the ferry passed to the Millbrook Steamboat & Trading Company (who been operating it for year anyway).
-After the Second War, the Millbrook Steamboat & Trading Company received new investment when new directors Sidney Mashford (of Mashfords Shipyard) and William Crawford joined the directors.
+After the Second War, the Millbrook Steamboat & Trading Company received new investment when new directors Sidney Mashford (of Mashford's Shipyard) and William Crawford joined the directors.
 The Cremyll ferries at this time were the Armadillo and Shuttlecock, both steam powered.
 They were dieselised by the Millbrook Steamboat & Trading Company in 1946/7 and 1945 respectively.
-Mashfords rebuilt the Shuttlecock as the Southern Belle in 1945/46, and the Armadillo became the Northern Belle.
+Mashford's rebuilt the Shuttlecock as the Southern Belle in 1945/46, and the Armadillo became the Northern Belle.
 In 1985, Northern Belle and Queen Boadicea II and the Cremyll service went to Tamar Cruising & Cremyll Ferry Co, owned by John Knight, a former Cremyll Ferry skipper.
-She remained in the 2007 fleet.
+Northern Belle was damaged in 2013 and subsequently replaced by the Edgcumbe Belle from the Dart.

 Northern Belle in service with the Millbrook Company at Cremyll